Podcast: THE CABLE

 Tune in to THE CABLE - the transatlantic wire on security and democracy.

-The Cable is a production of the Transatlantic Democracy Working Group and the Institute of Current World Affairs in Washington.
+The Cable is a podcast production of the Transatlantic Democracy Working Group and the Institute of Current World Affairs in Washington.

 Join us every other week as host Gregory Feifer takes you behind the threats facing democracy in Europe and the transatlantic relationship to tackle thorny questions, such as: